-Dynatrace automatically detects and names your applications' server-side services based on basic properties of your application deployment and configuration.
+Dynatrace automatically detects and names server-side services of your applications based on basic properties of your application deployment and configuration.

 x-dynatraceheader for HTTP requests